 Jupiter X theme lets you use a default customizer header or create a new custom header from scratch using Elementor.
 The process of creating a header using Elementor includes creating a header template and assigning it to a page.
 Creating the header using Elementor allows you to use all of the Elementor elements, allowing you to have a highly customized header.

-Caution: You need Raven plugin to be installed and activated among the bundled plugins to be able to use the Custom Header and Footer feature with Elementor free edition.
+Caution: You need Jupiter X Core plugin to be installed and activated among the bundled plugins to be able to use the Custom Header and Footer feature with Elementor free edition.

 Difference Between Default Customizer Header and Custom Elementor Header